Binary logs and replication improvements¶

 is set

-In addition, the following changes were implemented in the behavior of
+system variables control the ability to modify data in the database.
+The following changes were implemented in the behavior of read_only

 -